 When someone contributes a certain amount of funding for your campaign, they’ll receive a merchandise item in return for their gift.
 This adds an additional incentive to give and allows supporters to promote your organization’s name and logo.

 Donately is an online giving tool that offers several donation options for nonprofit campaigns, including peer-to-peer fundraising.
 The peer-to-peer fundraising pages offered by Donately are simplistic in design, which makes it easy for supporters to share their individual campaign pages with their network of family and friends.

-The platform comes with a self-service donor dashboard so that supporters can monitor their campaigns and make sure they’re on track to reach their goals.
+The platform also comes with a self-service donor dashboard so that supporters can monitor their campaigns and make sure they’re on track to reach their goals.

 OneCause is a fundraising platform that specializes in nonprofit auctions but also offers the tools necessary for a number of different fundraising campaigns.
-Leading up to your auction, you can take advantage of their other peer-to-peer functionality to maximize revenue.
+Leading up to your auction, you can take advantage of their peer-to-peer functionality to maximize revenue.

 If you frequently host auctions alongside peer-to-peer fundraising opportunities, OneCause might be the platform for you!

 Qgiv also offers a number of fundraising tools that your organization can use in various campaigns, including for your peer-to-peer fundraising campaign.
 Their campaign pages are also easy to use and customizable to encourage more donations.

 They offer gamification tools like leaderboards and fundraising thermometers.
 This provides further incentives for donors to give and motivation for your fundraisers to continue reaching out to their networks.